Home Warranty Septic System Coverage: What's Covered & Is It Worth It?

 Maintenance Requirements to Keep Your Coverage Valid

-• Schedule professional inspections every 1–3 years
+• Schedule professional inspections every 1 to 3 years

-• Only flush human waste and single-ply toilet paper — no wipes, grease, or chemicals
+• Only flush human waste and single-ply toilet paper.
+No wipes, grease, or chemicals

 • Conserve water by spreading out laundry loads and fixing leaks promptly